 Section 1: Classes of Members

-There are three (3) classes of members: Full Members (Dealers, etc.), Associate Members (Collectors, etc.), and Museum Members (Museum Personnel).
+There are four (4) classes of members: Full Members (Dealers, etc.), Associate Members (Collectors, etc.), Museum Members (Museum Personnel) and Auction House Members (“Auctioneers”).

 Section 2: Requirements for Full Membership

-An individual or business entity of good character, reputation, and credit standing that has been actively engaged in an Antique Tribal Art – Artifact business for two years is eligible to apply for Full Membership.
-Book dealers, museum curators and directors, restorers, appraisers and auction houses engaged in the areas of Antique Tribal Art are eligible for Full Membership.
+An individual or business entity of good character, reputation, and credit standing that has been actively engaged in an Antique Tribal Art – Artifact business for two years or more is eligible to apply for Full Membership.
+Book dealers, museum curators and directors, restorers, appraisers and auction houses engaged in the areas of Antique Tribal Art are also eligible for Full Membership.
+Professionals such as lawyers, etc. that are asked to sit on the Board are also eligible for Full Membership.

 Section 3: Requirements for Associate Membership

-Associate membership is available for collectors, beginning dealers (two years max.), and any other interested parties for yearly dues to be set by the Board, subject to the approval of the Board.
-The first year’s dues/fees shall be submitted with the application
+Associate membership is available for collectors, beginning dealers (with two years or less experience), and any other interested parties for yearly dues to be set by the Board, subject to the approval of the Board.
+The first year’s dues/fees shall be submitted with the application.

 Section 4: Requirements for Museum Membership

 Sec.
-5.1: “Antique” material means material that is pre 1970.
+6.1: “Authentic” material means material that is handmade in a traditional manner with tradition materials by the proper cultural members or artists.
 Exceptions will be defined in the vetting guidelines addendum.

 Sec.
-5.2: An “Antique Tribal Art Dealer” is an individual, partnership or Association actively engaged in buying and selling Antique Tribal Art and Artifacts.
+6.2: An “Authentic Tribal Art Dealer” is an individual, partnership or Association actively engaged in buying and selling Authentic Tribal Art and Artifacts.

-Sec 6.1: Associate and Museum Members are welcome to attend general meetings but shall not have the right to vote on matters of the Association.
+Sec 7.1: Associate Members, Museum Members and Auction House Members are welcome to attend general meetings but shall not have the right to vote on matters of the Association.

 Each candidate for full membership must apply by completing an application and in addition, submit a recommendation from two Full Members who have been such members for two years.
-The name of the applicant and the name of the recommending members shall be circulated among the Members for comment.
-After thirty days all relevant information and Member comments shall be reviewed by the Board for a final decision to be made within a reasonable period of time.
+The name of the applicant and the name of the recommending members shall be circulated via email among the Members, who shall have fourteen days to comment on the application.
+After fourteen days, all relevant information and Member comments shall be reviewed by the Board for a final decision to be made within a reasonable period of time.
+If no objections to the application are received from any Member, the application will require a simple majority of Board Member votes to be accepted.
+If any objections to the application are received, the application will require passage by 85% of the Board Members to be accepted.
 First year’s dues/fees shall be submitted with the application.

 Each applicant elected to Full Membership shall be sent a notice of election.

 Any applicant whose application for membership is rejected shall be so notified by the Board of Directors, and dues/fees shall be refunded.
-Such applicant shall be eligible to apply again for membership one year thereafter.
+Such applicant shall be ineligible to apply again for membership for at least one year.

-A Full Member or Associate Member shall be automatically removed as a Member for unexcused failure to pay such dues and assessments as owe after a period of ninety days after the notice of such amounts has been sent.
+A Full Member, Associate Member or Auction House Member shall be automatically removed as a Member for unexcused failure to pay such dues and assessments as owed after a period of ninety days after the notice of such amounts has been sent.

 Resignation, death, or removal shall terminate a Member’s rights in the Association, and shall terminate, as well, the right to display the Association’s plaque and the right to use the Association’s name and registered logo in any way.